 We’ve been doing lots of reading again over the last month, so as is customary, we’ve put together a lovely list of useful articles that we think you’ll thoroughly enjoy.
 It’s a veritable pick n’ mix of delicious digital treats, so why not indulge yourself and satisfy that craving? 😉

 by Justin Briggs (@justinrbriggs) Justin has been writing and talking about NLP for some time – with a Mozcon presentation going back 4 years.
 In this post he has gathered everything you need to know about NLP and how it connects into you on page SEO strategy.

+by Paddy Moogan (@paddymoogan) It’s good to see Paddy back with some words for us all to read.
+Paddy has always covered links and content in an honest and straightforward manner.
+No messing.
 There were also great posts by Alexis Sanders covering her Twitter SEO experiments over on the Raven Tools blog, a bunch of ideas by Garret French on how to get links to sales pages and the Google Search Quality Rater Guidelines were updated and John Mueller admitted he had not read them yet.

 by Sarah Gooding (@pollyplummer) Glad to see a focus on performance from the WC team moving forward.
 30% is impressive, but the real test will come on custom sites when this gets rolled into core sometime next year.

 by Paul Skeldon for (@InternetRetailing) AI in action in eCommerce – expect to see more major retailers adopting this approach, and an increase in the sale of niche items from a reduction in friction in the buying cycle. eBay is a really good test bed for image recognition AI due to the range of user submitted non-standardised images.
 If the AI prefers cleaner images, this could result in a lot of listings being optimised to target the AI’s preferences in the future.

 by Will Critchlow An interesting read about how children use search engines.

 by Julie Joyce A good list of things to consider when choosing sites to contact for outreach.
 It’s important to qualify your list to make sure you are finding valuable links and this article summarises what things you must check.

 by Jason Acidre (@jasonacidre) If you’re struggling to get a new site to perform, perhaps you’re pulling your hair out over an existing client’s just-ticking-along traffic, or maybe you’re looking for things you can do to help your own site attract more traffic; this is the resource for you.